 In order to report information on large exposures to clients or groups of connected clients in accordance with Article 394(1) of Regulation (EU) No 575/2013 ('CRR') on a solo basis, institutions shall use the templates LE1, LE2 and LE3.

 In order to report information on large exposures to clients or groups of connected clients in accordance with Article 394(1) CRR on a consolidated basis, the parent institutions in a Member State shall use templates LE1, LE2 and LE3.

+2.a In order to report information on the aggregate exposure to shadow banking entities pursuant to the second subparagraph of Article 394(2) CRR, both on a solo and consolidated basis, institutions shall use template LE4.
+In particular, institutions shall report the aggregated exposures at a total level.
+The existence of groups of connected clients shall not be relevant for the purposes of template LE4.

 Every large exposure defined in accordance with Article 392 CRR shall be reported, including the large exposures that shall not be considered for the compliance with the large exposure limit laid down in Article 395 CRR.